KyryloTaher/phylogen/README.md

 - `<Taxon_Name>_refseq.fasta` – the RefSeq sequence for the taxon (if available).
 - `<Taxon_Name>_refseq_features.txt` – list of features (UTRs, CDS, mat_peptides, etc.) from the RefSeq record.

-Optionally, the script can align all coding sequences (CDSs).
-Each CDS is aligned individually with the corresponding RefSeq protein placed at the top of the alignment.
-The resulting file `<Taxon_Name>_cds_alignment.fasta` contains the nucleotide alignments for every CDS with gaps added when a sequence lacks a particular CDS.
+Optionally, the script can align all mature peptide regions (`mat_peptide` features).
+Each peptide is aligned individually with the corresponding RefSeq protein placed at the top of the alignment.
+The resulting file `<Taxon_Name>_mat_peptide_alignment.fasta` contains the nucleotide alignments for every peptide with gaps added when a sequence lacks a particular peptide.